Way back in history:

 young Michael are on the far left, and the rather elegant lady is the

-Now for "the others", from the Ranger album: Sprog Bennet #32 from Wembley, jumps barrels between Freddie Mitchell and 104 Ted Pankhurst.
-Fred and Ted neck-and-neck on track.
-Possibly (?)
-Southampton, with #23 leading the pack out of the corner.
 Finally, two photos of a stunt driver (same car in both) doing ramp jumps, one of them into a pantechnicon.
 (I threw that word in to see how many old 'uns remember the name officially used for furniture lorries: "pantechnicons").

 Why call their car THE STRANGER?
 If you look closely at the side of the car you see a diagram outline of Stonehenge.
-Cliff Tindall was from Salisbury ( Stonehenge country), and the name came from ST (Stonehenge) + RANGER!
-Thanks
+Cliff Tindall was from Salisbury ( Stonehenge country), and the name came from ST (Stonehenge) + RANGER Thanks

 to Stan and Diane Hollingdale for identifying Cliff as the driver